-Consistent with its ongoing commitment to best practices in corporate governance, in July 2013, our Board separated the roles of Chairman of the Board and chief executive officer, or CEO.
+Consistent with its ongoing commitment to best practices in corporate governance, in July 2013, our Board separated the roles of Chairman of the Board and chief executive officer, or CEO, in accordance with the recommendation of academic papers, practitioner-oriented literature and corporate governance guidance.
 James F. Kirsch, an independent director, was appointed as non-executive Chairman of the Board on July 9, 2013.
 Previously, Joseph A. Carrabba was the Chairman of our Board and also served as our President and CEO.
 Our Corporate Governance Guidelines state that when the Chairman is a Cliffs' executive a Lead Director needs to be appointed.
-As a result, the Board had appointed Francis R. McAllister as our Lead Director, a position he held for nine years until he resigned from the Board in June 2013, at which time the Board appointed Mr. Kirsch as our Lead Director.
+As a result, the Board had appointed

+Francis R. McAllister as our Lead Director, a position he held for nine years until he resigned from the Board in June 2013, at which time the Board appointed Mr. Kirsch as our Lead Director.